 You’ve probably heard the term “Acting out’ refer to misbehaving.
 It means to act out a need or feeling that you can't express in words.

-when your three year old hits the baby, or your five year old throws a toy at you, or your seven year old slams the door, they’re acting out.
-You could
+So when your three year old hits the baby, or your five year old throws a toy at you, or your seven year old slams the door, they’re acting out a feeling

-respond with punishment.
+You could respond with punishment.
 After all, the behavior is clearly unacceptable.
-But you would be missing the chance to address that feeling that
+But you would be missing the chance to address that feeling

-your child is finding so unbearable that he has to act it out.
-You would be missing your child’s SOS.
+that your child is finding so unbearable that he has to act it out.
+You would be ignoring your child’s SOS.

 Should you overlook the “bad” behavior?
 Of course not.
 Move in to keep everyone safe.
-(In a perfect world, of course, you would do this BEFORE
+In a perfect world, of course, you would do this

-the SOS behavior.
+BEFORE the SOS behavior.
 But families are made of humans, who by definition aren't perfect.
-That's ok; Love serves us better than Perfect every time.)
+That's ok; Love serves us better than Perfect every